must-not-be-namedd/MyBMSPlacementTracker/replit.md

 ## Overview

-This is a full-stack web application built for BMS College of Engineering's placement portal.
+This is a placement portal for BMS College of Engineering that has been converted from a React/Vite application to a plain HTML/CSS/JS static website for GitHub Pages deployment.
 The application provides students with placement statistics, resume building tools, mock interview scheduling, and alumni networking features.
-It's built using a modern tech stack with React on the frontend and Express.js on the backend.
+It requires no build process or dependencies and can be deployed directly from the main branch.

 ## System Architecture

-### Frontend Architecture
+### Static Website Architecture
-- **Framework**: React 18 with TypeScript
+- **Framework**: Pure HTML/CSS/JS with no build dependencies
-- **Styling**: Tailwind CSS with custom theme configuration
+- **Styling**: Custom CSS with responsive design and mobile-first approach
-- **UI Components**: Radix UI primitives with custom shadcn/ui components
+- **UI Components**: Hand-crafted CSS components with modern design patterns
-- **State Management**: React Query (TanStack Query) for server state management
+- **State Management**: Vanilla JavaScript with local data storage
-- **Routing**: Wouter for lightweight client-side routing
+- **Routing**: JavaScript-based single-page application with hash-free navigation
-- **Forms**: React Hook Form with Zod validation
+- **Forms**: Native HTML forms with JavaScript validation
-- **Build Tool**: Vite for development and production builds
+- **Build Tool**: None required - direct deployment from files

-### Backend Architecture
+### Data Architecture
-- **Framework**: Express.js with TypeScript
-- **Database**: PostgreSQL with Drizzle ORM
-- **Authentication**: Passport.js with local strategy and bcrypt password hashing
-- **Session Management**: Express sessions with PostgreSQL session store
-- **API Design**: RESTful API with JSON responses
-- **CORS**: Configured for Replit hosting with appropriate origin handling
+- **Data Storage**: JavaScript objects with comprehensive department statistics
+- **Data Processing**: Client-side data manipulation and filtering
+- **Historical Data**: 12 years of placement data (2014-2025) for all departments
+- **API Integration**: Prepared for future backend integration if needed
+- **Persistence**: Browser localStorage for user preferences and form data

 ## Key Components